mjjs/gompressor/doc/implementation.md

 algorithm follows.
 These codes are then used to compress the original bytes.
 Finally, the prefix tree along with the huffman codes are written to the output vector.

-#### File I/O
-to be written

 ### Time complexities

 #### Lempel-Ziv-Welch
-The time complexity of the algorithm is O(n), as the input is only iterated once, and the codes are calculated in effectively O(1) time.
+During compression, the time complexity of the algorithm is O(n), as the input is only iterated once, and the codes are calculated in effectively O(1) time.
+The decompression also works by linearly going through the input and re-creating the codes in O(1) time.

 #### Huffman
 The building of the tree is done in O(n log n) time, and going through each byte